Low-complexity Optimal Scheduling over Correlated Fading Channels with ARQ Feedback: Optimal Policy for Weighted Sum-throughput Maximization

 \section{Optimal Policy for Weighted Sum-throughput Maximization}

-In this section, we consider a \emph{weighted sum-throughput maximization} problem.
-The policy introduced here, which is based on scaling the Whittle's index values, not only achieves the transmission rate at the \emph{boundary} of the achievable rate region $\bm \Gamma$, it also plays an important part in the throughput-optimal policy in the next section that stabilizes all arrival rates within the system stability region $\bm\Lambda$-- the main result of the paper.
+In this section, we postpone discussion on queue evolution and consider a simplified problem with infinitely backlogged queues, and derive the corresponding optimal policy for weighted sum-throughput maximization.
+The policy introduced here, which is based on scaling the Whittle's index values, is useful to characterize the boundary point of the achievable rate region $\bm \Gamma$, and is also an important part in the throughput-optimal policy in the next section that stabilizes all arrival rates within the system stability region $\bm\Lambda$ -- the main result of the paper.